Parking signs and rules

 Council is committed to improving safety on our roads and access to parking for all community members.
 You can avoid parking fines by understanding and following basic parking rules.

 More traffic means green zones are being monitored again.

-When COVID-19 restrictions were put in place and people were asked to stay home, we took a number of measures to help residents through this challenging period.
-This included not enforcing timed ‘green zone’ restrictions.
+When the recent COVID-19 restrictions were put in place and people were asked to stay home again, we helped residents through this challenging period by not enforcing timed ‘green zone’ restrictions.
 With the easing of restrictions and more cars back on our roads we need to manage green zones again as we want drivers to park safely and share parking spaces.
-Enforcement of green zones will resume from 14 December 2020.
+Enforcement of green zones will resume from 1 November 2021.

 Green zones are marked with a green sign and you can only park for the allocated time on the sign.
 If a green sign has a "ticket" restriction you will need to pay and display a ticket or pay using the EasyPark app if applicable.

 As on street parking can be limited, we encourage residents to park in their garages and driveways where possible.

 When on street parking can’t be avoided, there are Victorian Road Rules to follow to ensure the safety of all road users.

 All roads legally require at least 3 metres width along the road, at all times for: